bltavares/vagrant-baseline/README.md

 After making sure you have all the requirements in place, change on the file _puppet/config.yaml_ to point to your repo.

-### Skip setting ZSH as the default shell
+### Setting ZSH as the default shell

-To skip setting zsh as the default shell for your user, change the option under _puppet/config.yaml_.
+To set zsh as the default shell for your user, change the option under _puppet/config.yaml_.

 ### Working with multiple VMs